Other History of Education Societies

 History of Education in Uruguay in Spanish

-Collection of Outdated Textbooks, endowed by Professor Gordon Batho, University of Durham, UK
+Collection of Outdated Textbooks, based at University of Worcester, endowed by Professor Gordon Batho, University of Durham, UK

 http://www.technicaleducationmatters.org/ contains some useful material on the history of technical and vocational education

 http://archiveshub.ac.uk: You can use the Archives Hub to find unique sources for research.
 The Archives Hub enables you to search across a wealth of archives held at nearly 200 UK institutions including the University of Cambridge and the University of Oxford.

 AIM25 Archives in London

 http://copac.ac.uk: The Copac library catalogue gives free access to the merged online catalogues of many major University, Specialist, and National Libraries in the UK and Ireland, including the British Library, National Library of Scotland and the National Library of Wales.

 Warwick Modern Records Centre History of Education holdings

 Readers of German will appreciate the impressive resources at Historische Bildungsforschung Online.
 The link goes to a description of what is available in English.